-Remember, when I said yesterday that I didn’t have the energy to write another post on modesty?
+Remember, when I said yesterday that I didn’t have the energy to write another post on modesty

 I lied.
 Because here I go again.